 A means of differentiating between dowsable energies in an attempt to identify them more accurately.
 The following characteristics listed are some of the divisions that can be made:

-Wavelength, frequency, colour, strength (a scale of 1-10 or other appropriate scales may be used ), Dimension, time frame, origin, source, polarity, type, negative, positive, yin, yang, beneficial, detrimental, etc.
+Wavelength, frequency, colour, strength (a scale of 1-10 or other appropriate scales may be used ), Dimension, time frame, origin, source, polarity, type, negative, positive, yin, yang, beneficial, detrimental, etc. Whenever the word ‘energy’ is used in connection with dowsing it generally refers to ‘subtle energy’ rather than a physical energy or force in the scientific sense of the word.

 A discernible area of energy in the shape of a sphere, half of which is above the surface of the ground and is to be found above some conjunctions of underground water such as a Blind Spring.
-Quite often a circle of energy as dowsed on the surface of the ground when dowsed on its vertical plane will be found to form a dome.
+Quite often a circle of energy as dowsed on the surface of the ground, when dowsed on its vertical plane, will be found to form a dome.

 An area of energy around an object which is specific to that object and being transmitted by it.
 This energy can be detected by dowsing or at certain frequencies by instruments.
 Another term for energy field is ‘aura‘ although this is generally associated with the human energy field.